michelleezhang/ludobots/README.md

 </p>
 In both of the diagrams above, the green arrows show the direction of growth of the branch links (colored blue) at each spine link (colored black).

-Evolution was done by mutating the randomly generated robots.
+Evolution was simulated by mutating the randomly generated robots at each generation.
 The type of mutation made was randomly determined.
 The possible types of mutations were:
 - The probability of more links in the x, y, or z directions was increased
 - The probability of fewer links in the x, y, or z directions was increased
 - The probability of larger links was increased